marcelo-mascarenhas/django_eleitoral_integration/README.md

 ### Execute Collector and Classifier

-To execute the tool, first you need to install all the dependencies download the Trained model (RNN) in the following link: https://drive.google.com/drive/folders/1Li9zMkeLExxt37GCkaaFLONajALgf2pF?usp=sharing ( We can't put in github because of the size )
+To execute the tool, first you need download the Trained model (RNN) in the following link: https://drive.google.com/drive/folders/1Li9zMkeLExxt37GCkaaFLONajALgf2pF?usp=sharing ( We can't put in github because of the size )

 After the download, insert the folders in the following directory: ../main/monitor/model_files/

+Open another terminal, and execute the following command:

+python3 manage.py rqworker

 Also, insert your Twitter Keys on the Configuration Page to enable the collector.

+Click in the 'Start Collector' button.